 What Does Catnip do to Cats?

-What does catnip do to cats, exactly?
-As we all know, cats love it.
 It makes them crazy, silly balls of entertainment.
 But how?
 Where does it come from, and how is it "made?"

 ginger cat sniffing some loose catnip